ToniWonKanobi/theoveranalyzed.net/posts/2015/4/9/reading-books-becoming-steve-jobs-and-pixar.md

 # Becoming Steve Jobs

 Not until Becoming Steve Jobs have I considered reading a book in my downtime.
 Despite my initial protestations and apprehensions regarding reading such a 'big' book, I find it quite relaxing.
-This is especially true because reading a book doesn't carry with it the emotional baggage of a [completionist](http://www.wordnik.com/words/completionist).
+This is especially true because reading a book doesn't carry with it the emotional baggage of a [completionist][wordnik].

 Also, the fact that I am holding something *physical* and tangible is not lost on me.
 If I am holding a book, I am not holding my iPhone.
 In fact, it's probably in my pocket.
 That makes it more bothersome, and therefore, less tempting to press the home button and look for another app silo to tap into.
 This physical separation from my electronic device allows me to read away, with little distraction, just like people of old, before all the screens.
 Becoming Steve Jobs might just be the perfect way to re-introduce me to reading: less stress, more relaxation.

 <hr class="small" />

 I'm almost halfway through Becoming Steve Jobs and I am enjoying it so far.
 This is in stark contrast to the opinions of long-time Apple devotees Jason Snell and John Siracusa.
-On the latest episode of [Upgrade](http://overca.st/DeCkrTEVE?t=953), both admitted they weren't entirely pleased with the authors' presentation of Steve Jobs or Apple on the whole.
+On the latest episode of [Upgrade][overca], both admitted they weren't entirely pleased with the authors' presentation of Steve Jobs or Apple on the whole.

-Firstly, they felt the authors come off as shills, and that having Apple [seemingly endorse](http://www.macworld.com/article/2900540/apple-gives-stamp-of-approval-to-new-steve-jobs-biography.html) the book can't possibly bode well for the book's supposed veracity and non-bias.
+Firstly, they felt the authors come off as shills, and that having Apple [seemingly endorse][macworld] the book can't possibly bode well for the book's supposed veracity and non-bias.

 Also, in their attempt to paint Jobs as not *just* an a**hole, the authors seem to make up their own version of events.
 And worse yet, say Snell and Siracusa, the authors fail to support their claims with quotes from people who were 'there.'
 After all, the recollections those people who lived through the events might illuminate the somewhat cloudy history of events.[^the] Why not put to rest the cloudiness and set the record straight?
 Snell and Siracusa make good points, no doubt about that.